PrefectHQ/prefect/docs/index.md

 Click on your flow name to see logs and other details.

 ![screenshot of prefect orion dashboard with logs, radar plot, and flow info](./img/intro-ui-logs.png)
-## Prefect highlights
-**Graceful failures**

-Inevitably dataflows will fail.
-Prefect helps your code automatically retry on failure.

-**Notifications**

-You can easily set up e-mail or Slack notifications so that the right people are notified when something doesn't go as planned.

-**Designed for performance**

-Prefect 2.0 has been designed from the ground up to handle the dynamic, scalable workloads that today's dataflows demands.

-**Integrates with other modern data tools**

-Prefect has [integrations](collections/overview/) for all the major cloud providers and modern data tools such as Snowflake, Databricks, dbt, and Airbyte.

-**Async and parallelization options**

-Prefect provides [concurrency and sequential execution options](concepts/task-runners/).
-With a single import and one argument to your flow decorator you can set up parallel processing across clusters with Dask and Ray integrations.

-**Works well with containers**

-Prefect is often used with [Docker and Kubernetes](concepts/deployments/#packaging-flows).
-Prefect can even package your flow directly into a Docker image.

-**Security first**

-Prefect helps you keep your data and code secure.
-Prefect's patented [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/) means your data can stay in your environment while Prefect Cloud orchestrates your flows.
-Prefect, the company, is SOC2 compliant and our enterprise product makes it easy for you to restrict access to the right people in your organization.

-**A user friendly, interactive dashboard for your dataflows**

-In the [Prefect Orion UI](ui/overview/) you can quickly set up notifications, visualize run history, and schedule your dataflows.

-**Faster and easier than building from scratch**

-It's estimated that up to 80% of a data engineer's time is spent writing code to guard against edge cases and provide information when a dataflow inevitably fails.
-Building the functionality that Prefect 2.0 delivers by hand would be a significant cost of engineering time.

-**Flexible**

-Some workflow tools require you to make DAGs (directed acyclic graphs).
-DAGs represent a rigid framework that is overly constraining for modern, dynamic dataflows.
-Prefect 2.0 allows you to create dynamic dataflows in native Python - no DAGs required.

-**Incremental adoption**

-Prefect 2.0 is designed for incremental adoption.
-You can decorate as many of your dataflow functions as you like and get all the benefits of Prefect as you go!

-!!! info "Don't Panic"
-    Prefect 2.0 is under active development and may change rapidly.
-For production use, we recommend [Prefect 1.0](https://github.com/prefecthq/prefect).
----

-## Expanded examples

 Let's show how the aforementioned basic example can be expanded on to add parallelism or async concurrency!